Accessible-Technology-in-Sign/SLRGestureToolkitCore/README.md

 #### `SLRGTKCameraViewDelegate`

 `SLRGTKCameraView` has a property `var delegate: SLRGTKCameraViewDelegate`.
-You can set a conforming class to the property to listen to callbacks.
+You can set a conforming object to the property to listen to callbacks.

 ```swift
 func cameraViewDidSetupEngine()